What is sulfadiazine?

 - If you are allergic to sulfadiazine, sulfonamides (sulfa medicines), or any other medicines.

-- About any medical conditions you have or have had, for example, kidney or problems, asthma, or blood disorders.
+- About any medical conditions you have or have had, including the following:

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Sulfadiazine may affect the way other medicines or products work, and other medicines or products may affect how sulfadiazine works.
 Ask your health care provider if there are interactions between sulfadiazine and the other medicines you take.